-Written by Dr. Andrew McKay
+Written in association with Dr. Andrew McKay

 Water is an essential nutrient for livestock production, required for so many physiological functions such as absorption of nutrients, temperature regulation, tissue growth and waste excretion.
 Despite its importance in livestock production, water quality is often overlooked and it is no surprise that can be referred to as ‘the forgotten nutrient’.

 The water requirements vary depending on environmental conditions and the life stage of the animal.
 Ad libitum access to clean water is essential to maintain feed intake.
 The more an animal drinks, the more it will eat.
 Even minor dehydration can result in reduced feed intake, lower daily weight gain, poorer feed conversion, reduced milk production and lower weaning weights.

 Importance of access to clean, quality water

 The quality of water used in livestock production varies greatly depending on the water source.
 Water sources include civil (town) water, surface (river, dam) and underground (bore).
 Water can act as a vector to introduce pathogens into the animal, increasing the risk of disease.

 Water quality should be assessed and monitored regularly by livestock producers to optimize animal welfare and performance.

 Water contamination can be assessed as follows: